-For much of it’s history, Iceland and Icelanders have had quite a coarse diet diet that was largely based on meat, diary and root vegetables.
+For much of its history, Iceland and Icelanders have had quite a coarse diet that was largely based on meat, dairy, and root vegetables.
 In many ways, this is still true.

-However, being a small nation, change happens fast, and in recent times a considerable array and availability of vegetarian and vegan food has become available from a number of outlets around town, that is to say Reykjavík, such as Heilsuhusid.
-You will find a range of organic and health foods and supermarkets like Krónan, Nettó and the Hagkaup.
+However, being a small nation, change happens fast, and in recent times a considerable array and availability of vegetarian and vegan food have become available from a number of outlets around town, that is to say, Reykjavík, such as Heilsuhusid.
+You will find a range of organic and healthy foods and supermarkets like Krónan, Nettó, and the Hagkaup.
 There are some great vegetarian and vegan restaurants in town such as Glo, Café Vinyl and for some amazing vegan ice cream try Joylato (they freeze their fresh ingredients using liquid nitrogen!) as well as great sorbets from Valdís.

-Heading out of the capitol, things becomes a little bit more tricky.
-Many the towns outside of Reykjavík have surprising availability of healthy, organic and vegan food, especially on the south coast.
-However, many towns in Iceland will also be too small to carry such provisions, so the savvy traveller needs to make sure they are well stocked-up from the capitol or the nearest large town before they hit the road for a very long time.
+Heading out of the Capitol, things becomes a little bit more tricky.
+Many of the towns outside of Reykjavík have surprising availability of healthy, organic, and vegan food, especially on the south coast.
+However, many towns in Iceland will also be too small to carry such provisions, so the savvy traveler needs to make sure they are well stocked-up from the capitol or the nearest large town before they hit the road for a very long time.

 Make sure to let us know!

-Icelandic Mountain Guides accomodates a range of dietary requirements, so long as there is some advance warning.
-A lot of time and planning goes into our tours, making sure that we have exactly the right food, we know how imporatnt it is to eat right on tour!
+Icelandic Mountain Guides accommodate a range of dietary requirements, so long as there is some advance warning.
+A lot of time and planning goes into our tours, making sure that we have exactly the right food, we know how important it is to eat right on tour!

 About the Author